 One of the main concerns people have is where they should put their safe room.
 The good news is that above ground storm shelters can go almost anywhere in your home including the closet, pantry or your garage.
 Even though safe rooms can be installed just about anywhere, one negative would be that it will take up valuable square footage.

-Underground storm shelters can go in outside in the yard, or in your garage.
+Underground storm shelters can go your garage.
 Even though the actual storm protection is the same, it would be more beneficial if your shelter is inside the home (i.e. garage).
 This is because having your shelter outside can expose you to lightning, hail, extreme winds and dangerous debris which may prohibit you from quickly getting you and your family to safety.

-If you put an underground shelter inside your garage, it will be installed flush with the ground, allowing any vehicle to park over it.
-This is nice because this option does not take up any extra square footage.
+If you put an underground shelter inside your garage, it will be installed flush with the ground and stick up about 1/2" to keep water from going into your shelter.

 Another benefit of the safe room is that they are handicap accessible.
 You do not have to step down into the shelter, you can just wheel right in!